Ally of Venezuela’s Maduro hires DC lobbyist to build ties

 But this month Secretary of State Mike Pompeo seemed less hostile to the idea of talks, saying that a negotiated settlement was the best way forward.

-Muñoz is one of only a handful of top Maduro aides who so far hasn’t been sanctioned by the Trump administration for human rights violations
+Muñoz is one of only a handful of top Maduro aides who so far hasn’t been sanctioned by the Trump administration for human rights abuses and corruption.

 Guaidó left Venezuela a little over a week ago for only the second time since being elected the head of congress to embark on a support-building tour of Europe and Canada.
 It started with a meeting with Pompeo in Bogota, the Colombian capital.
+He missed Trump by a day at the World Economic Forum in Davos, Switzerland, fueling speculation that the U.S. president wasn’t interested in a meeting with the 36-year-old lawmaker.

 “If Trump does not meet with him in Washington, it will be a clear indication that the U.S. government has lost faith in the idea that maximum pressure will lead to a transition,” said David Smilde of the Washington Office on Latin America think tank.
 “Even if they do meet, it seems clear that the Trump administration is open to alternatives”